JeremyTHolland/antagonists-apple2/README.md

 by Hal Renko, Sam Edwards & Hermie Hermens

 To use open the .dsk file into your emulator.
 It contains all the raw code (MONDAY1-SATURDAY) as well as the final output of the build commands (ALADATA,DATAFILE).
 Run SUNDAY2 to play.
 Enjoy an interactive fiction adventure from the 1980s!

+You can find the entire book and extra game background at the Internet Archive (https://archive.org/details/Antagonists).